RadiALo/kotlin-top-reddit/README.md

 - Post model that includes information about an individual post from Reddit.
 - The PostService service and its RedditPostService implementation.
 This service provides methods for receiving site posts by pages.
 The default pagination is 25 elements.
 The service has the following methods:
-  - loadFirstPage() - returns first page as a list of posts
+  - loadFirstPage() - returns the first page as a list of posts
-  - loadNextPage() - returns next page as a list of posts
+  - loadNextPage() - returns the next page as a list of posts
-  - loadPrevPage() - returns previous page as a list of posts
+  - loadPrevPage() - returns the previous page as a list of posts
-  - reloadPage() - returns current page as a list of posts
+  - reloadPage() - returns the current page as a list of posts
 - PostMapper is a class that converts JSONObject and JSONArray objects to Post model objects.
 - Also, a PostAdapter class was created to display the list of posts on the RecyclerView.
   - The PostScrollListener class works together with the adapter, uploading new posts as needed.